webview/webview/README.md

 ### Windows Apps

 You would typically create a resource script file (`*.rc`) with information about the app as well as an icon.
 Since you should have MinGW-w64 readily available then you can compile the file using `windres` and link it into your program.
+If you instead use Visual C++ then look into the [Windows Resource Compiler][win32-rc].

 Remember to bundle `WebView2Loader.dll` unless you linked it statically.